×

 Lord Mahavir was born in 599 BCE in Kshatriyakund, Bihar, India.
 His birth name was Vardhamana.He was born into a royal family and was the son of King Siddhartha and Queen Trishala.At 30, Lord Mahavir renounced his luxurious life and left his palace to become an ascetic.He practised intense meditation and self-discipline for 12 years and achieved enlightenment at 42.Lord Mahavir preached the philosophy of non-violence (ahimsa), non-attachment (aparigraha), and non-absolutism (anekantavada).
 His teachings and principles have profoundly influenced Indian philosophy and religion, including Buddhism and Hinduism.

-The history and significance of Mahavir Jayanti
+What is The History and Significance of Mahavir Jayanti?

 Mahavir Jayanti is a significant Jain festival celebrated every year, in March or April, on the thirteenth day of the Hindu month of Chaitra, which falls on different dates every year as per the Gregorian calendar.